dbanerji/Fitness-Tracker/README.md

 - Provide an intuitive interface for tracking various fitness metrics.
 - Foster user engagement and motivation through interactive features and progress monitoring.
-- Implement a subscription-based nutrition tracking feature to enhance value and revenue generation.

 ## Target Audience